Use of torture since 1948: Brazil

+Cambodia

+Torture was used by the Khmer Rouge at the S-21 Prison.

+Cameroon

 Chile

 The regime of Augusto Pinochet in Chile in the 1970s used torture extensively against political opponents.
 Chile's National Commission on Political Imprisonment and Torture (Comisión Nacional sobre Prisión Política y Tortura) concluded in 2004 that torture had been a systematically implemented policy of the government, and recommended reparations.
 The commission heard the testimony of more than 35,000 witnesses, whose testimonies are to be kept secret for fifty years.
 Among those tortured were future president Michelle Bachelet, who was held along with her mother at the notorious Villa Grimaldi detention center in the capital Santiago.

 China

 Although torture was outlawed in China in 1996, a UN investigator found torture to still be widespread in 2005, particularly because the narrow definition of the law, leaving a mark, does not comply with the UN definition.

-Torture is reportedly used as part of the indoctrination process at the Xinjiang re-education camps.
+Torture is reportedly used as part of the indoctrination process at the Xinjiang internment camps.